CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 - Account Used
 - O365 Tenant ID
 - Test Acount
-- O365 to SaaS Access
+- O365 to SaaS Access Validation
 - The Country of the Destination

 ### What Region for the Virtual Machine